GET HARD RESULTS. Start here

 We’re giving it a lot of text here because it’s commonly discussed — but before we get into the specifics, we want to be clear: The NPT test is outdated and not really very accurate.

-But although it’s generally considered outdated (and isn’t perfectly accurate), the nocturnal penile tumescence test may help you work out whether your ED is caused by a physical factor or a psychological one.
+So while it’s generally considered outdated (and isn’t perfectly accurate), the nocturnal penile tumescence test may help you work out whether your ED is caused by a physical factor or a psychological one.

 The NPT test works by monitoring your ability to get an erection while you sleep.
 All men with normal, healthy physiological erectile function will get spontaneous erections during sleep — a phenomenon referred to as nocturnal penile tumescence.
 Sometimes, this will spill over into your early waking hours too — what’s known as morning wood.